ayoubelasryRoot/gun_incidents_USA/README.md

 ```

 # Project
-<p>This project was done during DataVisualisation course to demonstrate gun incidents in the USA.
-The website provides an interactive map which the user can interact with and see gun incidents by states, counties and years.</p>
+<p>This project was done during the DataVisualisation course to demonstrate gun incidents in the USA.
+The website provides an interactive map in which the user can interact with and see gun incidents by states, counties and years.</p>

 # Demo
 The website is hosted by heroky : <a href="https://usagunincidents.herokuapp.com">Web site link</a>